Ingredient Temperature Guidelines for Baking Lesson Overview:

 - Butter & Cream Cheese: Butter and cream cheese can come to room temperature quickly but cutting them up into small pieces and spreading them out.
 The smaller the pieces are, the quicker they will come to room temperature.
 I can get my butter to room temperature in about 5 minutes after it is cut into small pieces.
 I do not recommend microwaving butter to bring it to room temperature because it can easily become too warm.

 - Eggs: Eggs will come to room temperature quickly by placing uncracked eggs in a bowl and cover with warm (not hot) water, and letting them sit for about 5 minutes to come to room temperature.

 - Milk & Cream: Milk and cream can be brought to room temperature quickly by microwaving them for about 15-20 seconds to take the chill off.

 Other Instances When Ingredient Temperatures Matter in Baking

 There are two other instances where it is very important to be aware of ingredient temperatures and that is when making whipped cream and when whipping air into egg whites.
 Cream needs to be very cold in order to thicken and trap the web of air.
 In contrast, egg whites will whip up to their highest volume from room temperature.

 Homework for this Lesson

 Now that you understand why ingredient temperatures matter in baking you are ready for your last homework assignment!
+As always, the homework is optional but is a good way to practice.
 For this lesson I want you to tackle a recipe that feels challenging and one that you have never tried before.
 I know I constantly have a list of baked goods that feel intimidating but that I want to try.
 Choose something off of your list!

 When you utilize all of the skills and knowledge you have gained in this class I know that this will feel more approachable!
-If it doesn’t turn out exactly as you hoped this time, I know you have the skills to assess what may have gone wrong so you can have more success next time.
-I can’t wait to see what you make!
+If it doesn’t turn out exactly as you hoped this time, I know you have the skills to assess what may have gone wrong so you can have more success next time!